Banner graphic for SafeWise's Australian health insurance comparison

 Icon Time To Read2 min read

 Historically, broadband plans used to come with serious strings attached – and we’re not just talking about the strings that used to hold some of the copper together back in the ADSL or dial-up days.
-Just in order to get online not only would you have to pay some hefty connection fees, but you’d also have to agree to stay with a provider for a period of years, with penalty rates if you wanted to switch providers or had to cancel the service.
+Just in order to get online not only would you have to pay some hefty connection fees, but you’d also have to agree to stay with a provider for a period of years, with penalty rates if you wanted to switch providers or had to cancel your internet plan.

 Frankly speaking, that sucked.
 The good news here is that you don’t have to sign away your life to a restrictive contract for the vast majority of NBN plans.
 Most NBN contracts are offered on a rolling month-to-month basis from most providers – with a few potential catches, which we’ll get into shortly – which gives you superb flexibility to take advantage of special offers, move when you need to or cancel services with minimal fuss.